-A summary of the latest available data for the Scheme's Absolute Emissions and Emissions Intensity metrics is included in the table below.
-The Trustee assessed these metrics as far as it was able to based on the Scheme's asset portfolio as at 31 December 2022.
+A summary of the available data for the Scheme's Absolute Emissions (including Scope 3) and Emissions Intensity metrics is included in the table below.
+The Trustee assessed these metrics as far as it was able to based on the Scheme's asset portfolio breakdown as at 31 December 2023.